 How Often Should I Change Filter Sand?

 While filter sand can be a challenge to replace, the good news is that you won’t need to change it often.
 On average, your filter sand will need to be changed every 3-5 years.
-This is because the edges of sand particles become worn over time, making them less effective at trapping particles of debris.

 What Kinds of Things Does a Sand Filter Remove From Pool Water?